electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 #### Creating a Custom Object in Salesforce

-You will need to create a custom object with fields that correspond to each key in the reading table (??? totally not clear).
-There is the step by step instruction for creating a Custom Object:
+???
+You will need to create a custom object with fields that correspond to each key in the reading table.

 - Return back to the Salesforce page.
 - Click **Setup** icon in the top right navigation menu and select **Setup**.